kexuejin/fontbox/README.txt

 not clear on the composition of glyph path data.
 As a result, TTF readers need to guess at the intention of the author and writer through a convoluted series of heuristics.
 Naturally, the most common TTF readers' heuristics have become canonical.
-The "ground zero" of this issue was the Adobe TTF Font Rendering library, which adopted heuristics rather than support the format.
+The historical origin of this issue is with the Adobe TTF Font Rendering library, which adopted heuristics rather than support the format.
 Many others have since reverse engineered this state of affairs.

 A demonstration would pick Glyphs from TTF files found in the wild and display their outlines.
 This is trivial as the java.awt.Graphics2D